We Are Superhuman

 Upon its release, the "genre-fusing" extended play received positive reviews from music critics for its "catchy pop and pitch-perfect production value."
-We Are Superhuman went on to achieve commercial success both domestically and internationally, being the group's fourth chart-topper on the Gaon Album Chart and their second to be Platinum-certified by KMCA.
-It also debuted and peaked at number eleven and number sixty-four on the Billboard 200 chart and the Canadian Albums Chart, surpassing their previous achievement on the former and being their first entry on the latter chart.
+We Are Superhuman became the group's fourth chart-topper on the Gaon Album Chart and their second to be Platinum-certified by KMCA.
+It also debuted and peaked at number 11 and number 64 on the Billboard 200 and the Canadian Albums Chart, surpassing their previous achievement on the former and being their first entry on the latter chart.
 The extended play also made its debut on several component digital charts as well.

+Background and release

+The song for pre-single track "Highway to Heaven" was released as a pre-release single on May 14, 2019, alongside its music video.
 Two singles were released for the EP, including the lead single "Superhuman" on May 24, 2019 and the second single "Highway to Heaven" on July 18, 2019.
 The lead single went on to achieve moderate success in their native country, being their third entry on the Gaon Digital Chart.
 To promote the album, the group appeared and performed on several television shows such as Good Morning America and The Late Late Show with James Corden, further embarking on their first expanded world tour Neo City – The Origin, starting from January 2019.

-Background and release

-The song for pre-single track "Highway to Heaven" was released as a pre-release single on May 14, 2019, alongside its music video.